What You Need to Know About Statistician

 - Clinical Data Coordinator

-There were about 37,200 jobs for Statistician in 2016 (in the United States).
+In 2016, there was an estimated number of 37,200 jobs in the United States for Statistician.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Statistician by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Statistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.